-Existing Policy # 1.1.5 and subsequent policies will be renumbered as necessary
+Existing Policy # 1.1.5 and subsequent policies to be renumbered when codified.

 Policy 1.2.2 Alachua County shall provide incentives in the land development regulations and other County ordinances for the development and redevelopment of affordable housing.
 These incentives may include but are not limited to: